-The school office gladly accepts emergency phone messages.
+The school office will relay important phone messages.
 Please do not leave phone messages regarding after-school activities, appointments, or other non-emergency concerns with office staff as it is difficult to manage scheduling calls for a school population of approximately 620 students.